 Professor Lindon Robison is an expert on economics in the Book of Mormon.
 He is the author of many books and articles, the latest of which can be found in BYU Studies.
+His analysis of Latter-day Saint economics sheds light on the law of consecration still in force today.

 Who is Lindon Robison?